 6. Give initiation in the Presence as the Path including training others in the daily practice, prayers, tsok, Vajra Guru Mantras, Seven Line Song, Vajrasattva practice and White Tara practice.

-1. Completion of Group Leader Training.
-Students must attend all parts of all modules including attending the online teachings live, in person, in order to graduate.
+1. Completion of Group Leader Training I. Students must attend all parts of all modules.
 (No exceptions)

 2. Monthly or Yearly check in and group evaluation with an experienced Dharma Leader.

 3. Maintain regular contact with mentoring teachers and program peers.

 4. Monthly check in with dharma buddy (a peer who is also in the program).

 5. Completion of practicum – Leading six one day meditation retreats.

 6. Tuition and dana paid for entire course of the Group Leader Training.